Happy senior businessman showing cash at his desk with a laptop, indoors.

 Why Passive Income Matters

-For professionals, entrepreneurs, and retirees alike, passive income can support both lifestyle flexibility and retirement planning.
+For professionals, entrepreneurs, and retirees alike, passive income supports lifestyle flexibility, early retirement planning, and generational wealth creation.

 Common Passive Income Streams